Arhur1505/Numerical_methods_sem4_23-24/README.md

 # Numerical Methods

-This repository contains materials and tasks related to the "Numerical Methods" course offered in the third semester of Applied Computer Science at AGH University of Krakow.
+This repository contains materials and tasks related to the "Numerical Methods" course offered in the fourth semester of Applied Computer Science at AGH University of Krakow.

 ## Course Topics